odoo/documentation/content/developer/tutorials/discover_js_framework/02_odoo_web_framework.rst

 =============================

 In the previous chapter, we learned to use Owl framework and its different concepts.
-We can now learn how to use the Odoo JavaScript framework which is is built on top of Owl.
+We can now learn how to use the Odoo JavaScript framework which is built on top of Owl.

 .. graph TD
 ..     subgraph "Owl"